jazho76/house_of_apple_2/README.md

 ```

-\_IO_FILE_plus is just a FILE with a vtable.
+Practically speaking, \_IO_FILE_plus is an \_IO_FILE with a vtable.
 A vtable is always an oportunity to hijack the control flow.
-By controlling the vtable pointer we can decide where to jump in an indirect function call.
+By controlling the vtable pointer, we can decide where to jump in an indirect function call.

 Let's explore this vtable by inspecting a FILE pointer returned by fopen.